-Students in the human development and psychological services, learning and organizational change, and social policy concentrations prepare a plan that includes a rationale for the configuration of courses chosen for their concentrations.
+Students in the human development and psychological services, learning and organizational change, and social policy concentrations are encouraged to develop a course plan.
 Many students work with their advisers to develop an optional interdisciplinary specialization within their concentrations by selecting 5 or more courses around a particular theme.
 See concentration requirements for examples.